-Individuals with a background or interest in horticulture and gardening, culinary arts and nutrition, public health and education, and the environment and sustainability, as well as people who are parents and caregivers, will find the program relevant and valuable.
+Individuals with a background or interest in the medicinal use of plants, horticulture and gardening, culinary arts and nutrition, public health and education, and the environment and sustainability, as well as people who are parents and caregivers, will find the program relevant and valuable.

 The PBC Herbal Studies program can also serve as an entry point and advanced standing in MUIH’s M.S.
 Clinical Herbal Medicine degree and M.S.
 Herbal Product Design and Manufacture degree.
-The four courses of this PBC program are transferrable and make up the first four required courses of both of these master’s degrees.
+The four courses of this PBC program are transferable and make up the first four required courses of both master’s degrees.

 The program consists of 12 credits of the following required courses:

 Course descriptions are available in the Academic Catalog.